Army Community Service - Employment Readiness

 Category/Status -- Know your employment category and preference status.
 Use your Military Spouse Preference wisely.

 Persistence -- Trying for a few weeks then waiting for something to happen is not going to get it done.
-Check the ACS Job Information Board daily for a list of current employment and agencies.
+Visit the Benelux Employment Readiness Program webpage for assistance in job search:

 Options for teens to work are also limited.
-USAG Benelux - Brussels and US Embassy forms a partnership and officer a Summer Hire Program that runs for eight weeks.
+Budget permitting USAG Benelux - Brussels and the US Embassy forms offer a Summer Hire Program that runs for eight weeks.
 Students 14-23 are eligible for this opportunity.
 Students 18 and older also have an opportunity with AAFES and summer jobs.
 Youth Services should be contacted for information on youth employment opportunities.
 The Embassy program gives priority to college students or graduated seniors.